SIakovlev/CarND_Term1_P5/writeup_template.md

 ![alt text][image8]
 ![alt text][image9]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+The configuration above did reasonably well for classification, so I have decided to choose it.
+The intuition behind this particular choice is the following:

+* The parameter `orientations` shouldn't be very large which means we tend to describe object of boxed shape with angles varying not more than +-40 degrees (360/9 = 40).
+Cars satisfy this property.
+* The other two parameters (`pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`) is a good choice for 64x64 image allowing to get reasonably enough amount of features from a given picture.
+I will provide a very simplified explanation.
+The car shape changes about 1-3 times (if we look from behind or from any side) in horisontal direction and about 1-2 times in vertical direction.
+This means that for good description of a car shape we need about 2-3 boxes per one shape change in order to describe these changes with reasonable amount of details.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a Linear SVM classifier using HOG features and color features and got 98.9% on the test set, which I think should be enough for reliable car detection in a video stream.
+I trained a Linear SVM classifier using HOG features and color features and got 99.6% on the test set (section "SVM Classifier" in the Jupyter Notebook file), which was enough for reliable car detection in a video stream.
+The disadvantage though is the computational complexity, i.e. in order to classify if the image belongs to one of two classes, the classifier should analyse its histogram, pixels and hog features.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I searched in the following four regions according to the perspective transform of the camera image:
+Because of the effect of perspective the car appears small near the middle of the image and large near its edges.
+Therefore I searched in the following four regions trying to take this into account:

 ![alt text][image10]
 ![alt text][image11]